What does Module One involve?

 c) Face to face Seminars Thiene : See here

 d) Weekend seminars : €183* per seminar or €488* for all three.

-Payment is also possible in two instalments (100% online course) or three (blended course Milan).
+Payment for the online course is also possible in two instalments.
 Please ask for details.

 * Prices include VAT and bank transfer charges.
 However, please note that the course fee does not include the exam entry fee, which is not paid to us but directly to the centre where you choose to sit the exam (see here for the possibilities).
 The fee differs slightly from centre to centre and from year to year but in 2017 at the British Council Milan was €200.

 * If you are an Italian state school teacher of English, you can use your Carta del Docente to pay for any of the courses through the London School Thiene - contact us for details.

 And there's more...